Skip to main content

 }

-GraphQL operations always return HTTP 200 even when the operation itself fails — the failure shows up in errors[], not the status code.
-The exception is authentication and transport failures (401, 4xx, 5xx) which return non-200 status codes from the auth layer before GraphQL ever runs.
+GraphQL operations always return HTTP 200 even when the operation itself fails.
+The failure shows up in errors[].
+Authentication and transport failures are the exception.
+The auth layer can return a 4xx or 5xx status code before GraphQL runs.

 HTTP status reference